jeudine/samcomp/README.md

 ***

-With the option `-o`, it is also possible to output information on the reads belonging to the G, L, and D categories.
+With the option `-o`, it is also possible to output information about the reads belonging to the G, L, and D categories.

 The following format is used: